 There is also a Live section that shows what is currently airing, organized alphabetically by channel.
 While other streaming services tend to start you off on the livestream, Philo instead gives you the option to click through on-demand content or skip to the live stream if you prefer.

 Finding the right streaming service isn’t an easy task, especially when you’re looking for something comprehensive yet affordable.
 That said, if Philo offers the channels you’re looking for and you don’t mind the limited device support (we like Roku best, anyway), it’s a great option.
 Obviously, this isn’t the streaming service for news junkies or sports fanatics, and if you’re just looking to save money, you might also consider a Netflix or Hulu subscription supplemented by a more limited (but totally free) service like Pluto TV.

 If you’re curious about Philo but aren’t ready to commit, there’s a free seven-day trial, and you don’t even need to enter payment information for the first two days — all you need is your mobile number.
-If you’re still uncertain, make sure to check our comparison of the other most popular live TV streaming services to get the lay of the land.
+If you’re still uncertain, make sure to check out our comparison of the other most popular live TV streaming services to get the lay of the land.